Shavuot for Believers in Yeshua

 Not everyone agrees on the timing of the Feasts.
 Sometimes we’re going to gather on a day that we don’t happen to think is the right one.
 We’ll get over it.

 The Festival of Hanukkah (Chanukah) is celebrated for eight days beginning on 25 Kislev.
-This year it is from Thursday, December 26 through Thursday, January 2.
+This year it begins Friday night, December 4, and ends Sunday, December 12.

 Many Messianic believers will enjoy Hanukkah and Purim.
 But there is one other celebration that we should not overlook: Thanksgiving Day.